onurhuseyincantay/CoreData_Sample/README.md

  So, if we have 4 model versions (1, 2, 3, 4), you would need to create the following mappings 1 to 4, 2 to 4 and 3 to 4.
  Then when we create model version 5, we would create mappings 1 to 5, 2 to 5, 3 to 5 and 4 to 5.
 You can see that for each new version we must create new mappings from all previous versions to the current version.
-This does not scale well, in the above example 4 new mappings have been created.
+This does not scale well.
 For each new version you must add n-1 new mappings.

- Instead the solution below uses an iterative approach where we migrate mutliple times through a chain of model versions.
+ Instead the new solution uses an iterative approach where we migrate mutliple times through a chain of model versions.

  So, if we have 4 model versions (1, 2, 3, 4), you would need to create the following mappings 1 to 2, 2 to 3 and 3 to 4.
  Then when we create model version 5, we only need to create one additional mapping 4 to 5.
 This greatly reduces the work required when adding a new version.

  - Inside the Policy class use the objects as NSManagedObject (using KVC) instead of the current model type, later those will be changed/removed and you will have to rewrite your code
- - In case of heavyweight migration don't remove any entity from the mapperModel .xcmappingmodel, it will missmatch your models and the policy is never executed
+ - In case of heavyweight migration don't remove the new entities from the mapperModel .xcmappingmodel, it will missmatch your models and the policy is never executed

- Steps for a new xcdataModel version and migration:
+ Steps for a new xcdatamodel version and migration:
- 1. Create a new model, modify/add/remove/change names of some entitie
+ 1. Create a new model, modify/add/remove/change names of some entities.
  1. Create a new model version and add it to the CoreDataMigrationVersion as well to "nextVersion" function inside it
- 1. Migrate
+ 1. Migrate:
     1. If the migration is lightweight you don't have to do anything else, the current Sample setup will do that automatically
     1. If the migration is heavyweight you will have to create a new model Mapping file (**.xcmappingmodel**) and if needed a policy for each custom new Model or for the  nextVersion of an existing model
  1. If you are doing unit tests, check our Sample UnitTest Target and add a test for the next migration + sqlite to be tested(note: keep them light in terms of memory, you want to run them fast and keep your Version Control cloud, light as well)